jenting/aws-iam-credential-rotate/README.md

-AWS IAM key rotate tool
+AWS IAM/ECR Credential Rotation Tool
 =======================

-This is a really simple tool that takes a secret containing IAM credentials, rotates them and updates the secret with the new credentials.
+This is a really simple tool that takes a secret containing IAM credentials to
+- Rotate IAM credentials.
+- Rotate ECR credentials.

 How to use
 ==========

-Rotate IAM Key
+Rotate IAM Credential
 --------------

-### Rotate key policy
+### Rotate IAM credential policy

 The following policy has to be created and attached to the user so that he can change his own keys: